TriMadon/ProcessorSimulator/README.md

 ...
 ```

-examples can be seen in the inputExamples file
+examples can be seen in the inputExamples folder

 To test this, just open a terminal in main directory and type: